 Some men don't get massage therapy because they worry that they'll get an erection.
 Or they get the massage, but are unable to relax during the massage because of this fear.

 But there is no reason to be embarrassed!
 It's perfectly normal for men to get an erection during a non-sexual, therapeutic massage.
 Gentle touch administered to any area of the body can potentially activate the parasympathetic nervous system and cause a partial or full erection.
-If a male client’s body responds in this way, just stay calm-- your therapist is neither insulted nor phased and the fact is that it will be completely ignored.
+If a male client’s body responds in this way, just stay calm-- the fact is that it will be ignored altogether.

-If you are still anxious, just wear your boxer briefs or bike shorts during the massage, which provide more support than just boxers.
+If you are still anxious, wear your underwear, boxers or bike shorts during the massage, (which provide more support than just boxers.)
 You'll be asked about your preferences during the intake process if it’s your first visit.
 If you want glute work & prefer it to be done over the sheet rather than on the skin with appropriate draping - say so when asked!
 Yes, its’s that easy.

-Here it is, all spelled out for you...
+So, here it is, all spelled out for you...
 Therapeutic massage is NOT for erotic purposes or with sexual intentions.
 A professional licensed massage therapist's hands will never come into contact with a client's genitals or nipples during a session.
-If you’re seeking an erotic massage experience, then Bliss Massage Therapy is not the appropriate place for you.
-Please behave as an adult and take responsibility for yourself and your body by seeking out those services
+If you’re seeking an erotic massage experience?
+Then Bliss Massage Therapy is NOT the appropriate place for you.
+Please behave as an adult and take responsibility for yourself and your body by seeking out those types of services

 e l s e w h e r e.
-Do not insult a therapist, their profesisonal reputation or jeopardize their livelihood by asking or alluding to unethical activities or making coy or suggestive comments.
+Do not insult a massage therapist and their profesisonal reputation by asking about or alluding to unethical activities, experiences or making coy and/or suggestive comments during a massage.
 If any visitor to Bliss Massage Therapy fails to respect and adhere to these guidelines: the session will come to an immediate halt, the client will be responsible for the full rate for their scheduled massage before leaving, regardless of how much time may remain on the clock and will be banned from any future visits.
 (These policies are also covered on the client intake and consent form which must be signed and dated by all first time guests.)